 For each competitor the lowest scores are discarded leaving a set of scores to be added together to give the total score.
-The size of the set is set by the HALO committee and is currently six, having reverted from last year's eight due to the low number of qualifying competitors.
+The size of the set is set by the HALO committee and is indicated for the current season on the League page on the HALO web site.